sscotti/dicom-mcp/README.md

 > DICOM-MCP is not meant for clinical use, and should not be connected with live hospital databases or databases with patient-sensitive data.
 Doing so could lead to both loss of patient data, and leakage of patient data onto the internet.
 DICOM-MCP can be used with locally hosted open-weight LLMs for complete data privacy.
 >
 > [!NOTE]
-> This project uses **MCP Jam exclusively** for all development, testing, and LLM integration needs.
-The `mcp-config.example.json` file is provided as a template with

-relative paths that you can adapt to your setup.
+> This project uses **MCP Jam** for development, testing, and LLM integration needs.
+The `mcp-config.example.json` file is provided as a template with relative paths that you can adapt to your setup.
 That can be imported as JSON into MCPJAM to configure the interface.

 ### Docker Container Setup (Orthancs, FHIR, PostGres and MySQL)